 Quotes are sought from a minimum of three competitive suppliers and the most suitable option is selected.

 Specifications and requests for written quotes are emailed to at least three providers.
 Offers are evaluated objectively against the specified requirements and the most suitable offer is selected.

 Between €25,000 and €144,000

 For purchases in this range, the tender process is normally advertised on e-tenders, the Irish Government Public Procurement Portal.
 This is intended to give SMEs throughout the island of Ireland the opportunity to tender.
 However, exceptional or urgent circumstances may require us to invite tenders directly from a number of selected operators without advertising.

 We also use a number of collaborative frameworks, which are open to Government Departments and public bodies generally including frameworks for photography services and translation services.
-You can find out more about these arrangements on the NPS website.
+You can find out more about these arrangements on the OGP website.

 We have ongoing requirements for a wide range of ICT hardware and software as well as ICT and telecommunications support services.
 Details are published on the etenders website as and when specific requirements arise.